MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/landing-zone-citrix/citrix-management-monitoring.md

 ms.custom: think-tank, e2e-avd
 ---

-# Citrix: Management baseline considerations for Citrix on Azure
+# Management baseline considerations for Citrix on Azure

 Management and monitoring are critical to any customer that deploys Citrix DaaS (desktop as a service) on Azure.
 To achieve operational excellence and success you should properly design your Citrix DaaS environment with management and monitoring in mind.